nvaidya1/Documentation/README.md

 Access the CloudWatch console and check the Metrics:

+Select the "CWAgent" from the Metrics Window as shown below:
 ![CloudWatch Metrics](images/Metrics-CWAgent.png)

+Browse various metric and select them to be displayed:
 ![CloudWatch Metrics2](images/Metrics-DisplayWindowsVM.png)

 Access the CloudWatch console and check the Logs: